danielfett/draft-dpop/main.md

 Resource servers MUST ensure that the fingerprint of the public key in the DPoP proof JWT equals the value in the `jkt` claim in the access token or introspection response.

-# Authorization Server Metadata {#as-meta}

-This document introduces the following new authorization server metadata [@RFC8414] parameter to signal the JWS `alg` values the authorization server supports for DPoP proof JWTs:

-`dpop_signing_alg_values_supported`
-:      OPTIONAL.
-JSON array containing a list of the JWS `alg` values supported by the authorization server for DPoP proof JWTs

 # Security Considerations {#Security}